jay-joshy/allergyguide/content/tools/oit_calculator.md

 - After typing in the searchbar for a custom food "magic butter" and selecting "Custom: magic butter"
 - The fields in food-a-container are populated with relevant information + defaults.
 Specifically:
-  - Editable food name field is filled with "magic butter", and protein (g) per 100g serving is left blank, and form is default "Solid".
+  - Editable food name field is filled with "magic butter", form is default "Solid", and protein (g) per 100g serving is defaulted at 10g.
   - Strategy is default initial dilution, with a threshold to switch of 0.2 g.
   - The default dosing Strategy is "STANDARD"